michael-cw/susobasemap/README.md

 - **Upload Shapefiles**: Easily upload your own zipped shapefiles.
 - **Interactive Map**: View your polygons on an interactive Leaflet map.
+- **Download Table**: Download the polygon data in tabular representation for further processing.
 - **Select Polygons**:
   - Click directly on the map to select individual polygons.
   - Upload a `.csv` or `.txt` file containing a list of polygon IDs to